 CUSA also sponsors more than 150 clubs and societies, alternate education programs, speaker series, and concerts.

-The Students' Association is continually working to improve and expand its scope of activities.
-Students are encouraged to communicate ideas and opinions to members of their elected representatives in CUSA, to participate and become actively involved in the activities of the Association, and to exercise their voting privileges.
+The Students' Association continually works to improve and expand its scope of activities.
+Students are encouraged to communicate ideas and opinions to members of their elected representatives in CUSA, to participate and become involved in the activities of the Association, and to exercise their voting privileges.

-For over three decades a chaplaincy service has existed at Carleton.
-Part of its function is to share experiences, insights, friendships and our faith.
+Since 1965 a chaplaincy service has existed at Carleton.
+Part of its function is to share experiences, insights, friendships and faith.
 We are also involved in study and discussion groups, community projects, development education, marriage preparation and religious services.
-In addition, we have connections with many organizations and resources on campus as well as with churches and religious groups in the Ottawa area.
+In addition, we have connections with many organizations and resources on campus and with churches and off-campus religious groups in the Ottawa area.

 The two principal chaplains (Ecumenical and Roman Catholic) are supported by a number of people in the Chaplaincy offices, which are open most days.
 Appointments are not necessary but at times they are advisable.
 People are encouraged to visit the offices at any time.

-A Quiet Room (T19), used for individual meditation, prayer, study groups and worship services, is open all day, five days a week.
-For bookings or other information, inquire at the Ecumenical Chaplaincy Centre (T20) or speak to the Ecumenical Chaplain (in T21).
-For information about special services, program activities, guest speakers and other events, speak to the Ecumenical Chaplain (T21) and/or the Roman Catholic Chaplain (T14).Colonel By
+A Quiet Room, used for individual meditation, prayer, study groups and worship services, is open all day, five days a week.
+For bookings or other information, inquire at the Ecumenical Chaplaincy Centre or speak to the Ecumenical Chaplain.
+For information about special services, program activities, guest speakers and other events, speak to the Ecumenical Chaplain and/or the Roman Catholic Chaplain.

 Colonel By Child Care Centre